Spain's king will have hip surgery for a third time

 The King, who helped guide Spain to democracy at the end of the Francisco Franco dictatorship in 1975, was long one of Europe's most popular monarchs, but a series of scandals have eroded public support for the royal family.

-The king's son-in-law Inaki Urdangarin has been charged with tax fraud and embezzling 6 million euros in public funds, through his charitable foundation.
+The king's son-in-law Inaki Urdangarin has been charged with tax fraud and embezzling 6 million euros ($8 million) in public funds, through his charitable foundation.

 Last year, at the height of Spain's financial crisis when the country teetered on the verge of an international bailout, the king fell and broke his hip during a secret safari in Botswana.